revelaction/pixelchanged/README.md

 # Customize

-Modify the script to run arbitrary commands by first creating a bash function
+Modify the script to run arbitrary commands by first creating a bash function:

     my_commands()
     {
         # my commands
     }

-Add the function call to the change_handler function
+Add the function call to the `change_handler` function

     change_handler()
     {